Baltimore Lifeboat Station: History

 Baltimore's 47-foot Watson-class lifeboat The Robert was the first to launch, at 22:15 on 13 August.
 The yacht Regardless was found south-east of Fastnet Rock.
 The yacht with nine crew was towed into Baltimore at 08:15 on Tuesday morning, the lifeboat having been at sea for 10 hours.
-The lifeboat crew remained on board on standby, and at 09:05, was tasked by the Marine Rescue Control Centre at Shannon, to the aid of the to the Marionette.
+The lifeboat crew remained on board on standby, and at 09:05, was tasked by the Marine Rescue Control Centre at Shannon, to the aid of the Marionette.
 It would be 14:45 before the yacht was found, rudderless, 40 km south west of Galley Head.
 The vessel with 12 crew was towed back to Baltimore, arriving at 22:30.

 In October 1985, the lifeboat rescued the Irish Leader of the Opposition, Charles Haughey, when his yacht sank at the Mizen Head.

 In August 2011, the Baltimore lifeboat Hilda Jarret (ON 1137) was involved in the rescue of the yacht Rambler 100, that capsized south of the Fastnet Rock when taking part in the 2011 Fastnet Race.
 21 crew, including its skipper, George David, were recovered either from the upturned hull, or from the water.

 With the arrival of the new All-weather lifeboat in 2012, the decision was taken not to rebuild the boathouse to take the larger boat.
 Instead a mooring pen was dredged alongside the boathouse, and the lifeboat is kept afloat.
 The boathouse has been reconfigured to provide enhanced crew facilities.